Summary

 }

-With the returned datatype you can get the name of the token, when it was created and when it will expire.
+For the results, you can get the name of the token, when it was created and when it will expire.
 Below is a list of what's available:

 ParameterTypeRequiredDefaultStabilityDescription